ddaydroid/QuickBox/README.md

 ---
 > Please understand that we do not want to push this project as a means to supply a commercially used product, ie; seedbox provider - so keep this in mind - only if you wish to sale slots on your server.
 Though it is very multi-user friendly... it is also not free of it's faults due to it's high amount of capabilities and being publicly available.
 This is a community based project that is a measure of goodwill to be given to such an outspoken and freethinking community.
-If you are a provider and are in need of a high-quality, white-labled solution - please feel free to get in touch with our team and we will certainly negotiate a solution that best fits your needs and is free of any possible bugs.

 ### A Preview of Quick Box
 https://quickbox.io/video/quickbox-video-demo-tour.mp4